aidan-j-rhoden/joule_calculator/README.md

-# joule_calculator
+# Joule Calculator
-A very simple way to calculate the joule output of your airsoft gun.
+A very simple script to calculate the joule output of your airsoft gun.

+### Requirements
+- You must know the velocity of your gun in feet per second.
+- You must know what ammo weight you are using, in grams.